OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/livefyre.md

    ![livefyre-add](assets/livefyre-add.png)

 1. Select a Livefyre component, and drag it into position on your page.
-1. Select whether to create a new Livefyre app or to embed an existing one.
+1. Select whether to create a Livefyre app or to embed an existing one.

    If embedding an existing app, AEM asks you to select the App.
-If creating a new App, the App will need to be populated before any content appears.
+If creating an App, the App must be populated before any content appears.
 The App will be created in the Livefyre site and network selected when Livefyre cloud configuration was enabled for the page.

    For more information on inserting components, see [Editing Page Content](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/authoring/editing-content.html).